The High School Fed Challenge is an unforgettable experience in economic analysis, monetary policy decision-making, public speaking and teamwork.

 - to foster a cooperative relationship among students, teachers and the New York Fed.

 Schools can participate in only one of two divisions.
-Orientations, boot camps and online resources to aid students as they prepare for the challenge will be available later this year and early next year.
+Orientations, boot camps and online resources to aid students as they prepare for the challenge are available.

 Teams of three to five students from schools that have not previously participated in the competition and/or whose students are not in AP Economics, Economics honors, college-level economics classes or are members of a high-school-level Fed Challenge club, afterschool program or course are eligible to join the Maiden Lane division.